enyojs/enyo-docs/developer-guide/getting-started/bootplate.md

 3. Open the `deploy` folder, load `index.html` in a browser, and see "Hello World" (but faster!).

-Now your project is ready to deploy to various HTML5-ready targets.
-For details about deploying apps to specific platforms, see [Platform-Specific Deployment](../deploying-apps/platform-specific-deployment.html).

 ## Additional Notes on Bootplate Projects

 ### Embedded Enyo